 Can you after?
 Is after something you can do?
 Can you sunrise?
 Have you ever seen anyone sunrise?
 Can you Farmer John?
 Can you work?
 Yes, you can!
 Can you at?
 I sure can’t.
 Can you his?
 Can you chores?

-Obviously, there is only one action verb in the above sentence: worked.
+As far as action verbs go, there is only one in the above sentence: worked.

 Here’s a little story for more practice in recognizing action verbs.